brainwipe/brainwipe.github.io/content/blog/2022-11-24-build-aspnet-codebuild/index.md

 You can pass your own variables into your buildspec, you'll notice that .
 If you make your own, they cannot begin with `CODEBUILD_` or `AWS_` as they are reserved.
 The environment variables are not specified in the CodeBuild popup when using CodePipeline (they would be if you were only using CodeBuild), they are specified in the parent window.
 Do those later!

+I needed to add the following environment variables into the build:

+- `IMAGE_REPO_NAME` the ECR image name
+- `TagName`
+- `AWS_ACCOUNT_ID`
+- `AWS_DEFAULT_REGION`

+They would not be pre-filled by AWS when running CodeBuild through CodePipeline.

 #### Pre-Build log-in to AWS ECR

 The default CodeBuild container will have AWS toolkit installed on it but it does not automatically have acccess to the ECR, so you need to login.
 The container runs under the service role you created in the previous step and that will need to have access to the ECR (it did by default when I set it up).
 It uses that service role to log into the ECR.
 Strange, I know, but it's how this works.